 be aware that Deluxe Barber College is required to report approved loans information through

-the National Student Loan Data System (SLEDS) and that information is accessible by guaranty
+the National Student Loan Data System (NSLDS) and that information is accessible by guaranty

 agencies, lenders, and institutions determined to be authorized users of the data system.

 • First time borrowers of Federal Direct Student Loan must complete a Master Promissory Note (MPN) and Entrance counseling before any loan disbarment.

 • Students Terms and conditions of Title IV, HEA loans are listed on the Master Promissory Note signed by a borrower accepting the loan.
 To complete MPN and Entrance counseling online go to www.studentloans.gov

 • When students leave school (withdrawal, or graduation) the office of Financial Aid will send an email with information about exit counseling.

 Satisfactory Academic Progress Policy